-- During 2013/14 the Biosecurity Department continued implementation of the RPMS as outlined in the Operational Plan.
+During 2014/15 the Biosecurity Department continued the implementation of the RPMS as outlined in the Operational Plan 2014/15.
 Control activities are based on the biology of the pest plant and pest animal species and best practice pest control methodology.
-Resources are allocated according to the impact of the species and the subsequent requirements of the management programmes. - 3.2 The control and management regime for each pest species is considered against the impacts, spread, costs and benefits of the species.
+Resources are allocated according to the impact of the species and the subsequent requirements of the management programmes.

+The control and management regime for each pest species is considered against the impacts, spread, costs and benefits of the species.
 All pests in the strategy are listed in one of five management categories; Regional Surveillance, Containment, Total Control, Suppression and Site-Led.

-- 3.3 The majority of resources continued to be allocated to the Total Control and Site-Led species.
+The majority of resources continued to be allocated to the Total Control and Site-Led species.
 Intensive surveys for Total Control plant species were undertaken across the region.
-All 1,343 Total Control sites were inspected at least once during the year and any plants found were controlled.
-Good progress is being made, with 240 of the 1,343 Total Control sites now determined to have the target species eradicated. - 3.4 The Total Control rook programme was successfully completed, with a continued reduction to only 42 known nests, all in the north of the region.
-In 2009/10 there were 150 nests across the region.
-There were problems this season with strong equinox winds destroying the nests before control could occur, but every known nest was treated at least once.
-It is unknown what long term impact this reduced control will have on the success of the programme.
-The programme is aiming to achieve eradication of rooks in the region by 2025. - 3.5 The successful suppression of feral rabbits continues across the region with numbers remaining at low levels overall.
+All 1,108 Total Control sites were inspected at least once during the year and any plants found were controlled.
+Good progress is being made, with 314 of the Total Control sites now determined to have the target species eradicated.

+The Total Control rook programme in 2014/15 was deferred.
+This was the second season we managed to control only a small portion of the nesting birds due to another extremely windy season.
+It is unknown what long term impact this reduced control over the last two seasons will have on the success of the programme.
+The programme is aiming to achieve total control of rooks in the region by 2025.

+The successful suppression of feral rabbits continues across the region with numbers remaining at low levels overall.
 The mild start to winter, which usually favours rabbits, appeared to have little impact on the rabbit population.
+The rabbit haemorrhagic disease continues to cycle naturally in the wild rabbit population, assisting with the management of rabbit numbers.

+The Regional Possum and Predator Control Programme (RPPCP) controlled possums and other predators across 70,200 ha of the Wellington region during the 2014/15 year.
+The programme included 42,200 ha declared free of bovine Tb and a control of further 28,000 ha in areas which have never been included within the National Pest Management Strategy for Bovine Tb vector control programme.
+The RPPCP continues to expand, now encompassing peri-urban areas of Wellington (7,250 ha).
+The monitoring results for the majority of controlled areas indicate we are keeping possum numbers at very low levels that are well below the target of 5% Residual Trap Catch.

-The rabbit haemorrhagic disease continues to cycle naturally assisting with the management of rabbit numbers. - The Regional Possum and Predator Control Programme (RPPCP) controlled possums across 27,000 hectares during the 2013/14 year.
-This involved work that commenced in the Wairarapa in 2010/11 and Kapiti District in 2012/13, including 15,500 hectares in North Wairarapa and 11,500 in Kapiti.
-The RPPCP continues to expand, now encompassing rural Porirua.
-This part of the region has never received coordinated possum control before. - 3.7 Site-Led programmes remain a primary focus of RPMS implementation, with successful management of a wide range of plant and animal pests in specific sites.
+Site-Led programmes remain the primary focus of the RPMS, with successful management of a wide range of plant and animal pests in specific sites.
 The long-running Key Native Ecosystem programme, now administered by the Biodiversity Department, continues to be successfully implemented.
 A realignment of the work programme has seen pest control expand into a number of new vulnerable ecosystems.

-Work has also ceased at a number of sites that were previously part of the KNE programme.
-The funding for many of these pest animal control programmes is being continued by local City or District Councils, allowing pest management to continue. - An essential part of implementing the Strategy is successful relationship building and providing advice and education to the community.
+An essential part of implementing the Strategy is successful relationship building and providing advice and education to the community.
 The Biosecurity department retains strong partnerships with Central and Local Government, iwi, science providers, community groups and the general public.
-Advice and education remains an important tool to ensure that the public are aware of their responsibilities under the RPMS, and can access resources and information for successful pest management. - 3.9 Enquiries from the public remain an important part of the RPMS, with 1,012 enquiries for information, advice and assistance with pest control during the 2013/14 year.
+Advice and education remains an important tool to ensure that the public are aware of their responsibilities under the RPMS, and can access resources and information for successful pest management.

+Enquiries from the public remain an important part of the RPMS, with 961 enquiries for information, advice and assistance with pest control during the 2014/15 year.
 Many of these required site visits or inspections, often followed by control advice and sale of equipment.
 The GWRC website continued to receive regular enquiries seeking information and advice on pest management.